kevingallagher/Major-Project-Ideas/README.md

 **Pro**

-* Cleaner environment
+* Community building
 * Less plastics in our oceans
-* Less contaminations in our water and food supplies
-* Community building
+* I believe I could create a website to promote this initiative as I have sufficient skills in html and css.
+* I would also mock up a prototype of the app using Sketch and Invision.

 **Con**

-* Could be taking away jobs
-* May need lots of funding
+* At the moment I lack the skills to create web or iOS apps, however I am not afraid to get stuck into some tutorials and further my skills.
+* This would require a lot of marketing and social media awareness.
+Something I would need to learn for this app to be successful.

 ## How might it be built?

-Web or iOS app, with social media campaign.
+Web or iOS app, with social media campaign and home website.
 I can build the prototype and animate it through aftereffects and invision.

 ## Who’s it for ?

 * 18-35 young adults
 * Environmentally conscious

+This initiative would be aimed at those already trying to make a difference, these people already active on social media and are out spreading the word through hashtags.
+Getting these veterans onboard allows the app to quickly get acknowledged by their following.

 ## What’s the business model?